 - Temple of Athena Nike (to your right)

-- Viewpoints (take your time, look at the city)
+- Viewpoints (take your time, look at the city from every angle)

 - Exit via slopes or retrace your steps